tymyrddin/purple/source/docs/asimov/first-foundation.md

 ## The First Foundation in security

-The First Foundation in security is the technical and knowledge layer: the tooling, the frameworks, the documented understanding of how attacks work and defences are built.
+A first foundation in security is a technical and knowledge layer: the tooling, the frameworks, the documented understanding of how attacks work and defences are built.
 MITRE ATT&CK is a First Foundation artefact.
 So are CVE databases, compliance frameworks, SIEM playbooks, detection rules, and the accumulated body of offensive and defensive technique that the security industry has spent several decades writing down.